Could you be addicted?

 It’s not healthy or a permanent cure, of course, and your addiction won’t just be harming you, it will be affecting your relationships too.

 Like the rest of us, clients sometimes find themselves suffering with addictions.
 Some turn to certain substances or activities as a way to deal with the stress of their debt and, in most cases, their debt is made worse.
-This is why our charity began CAP Release Groups to help people who know it’s time to stop.
+This is why our charity began CAP Fresh Start to help people who know it’s time to stop.

 To find out more please click here.